ignite/cli/docs/guide/blog.md

 }
 ```

-Now that you have implemented functions for getting the number of posts and setting the post count, you can implement the logic behind `AppendPost`.
-The `import` section is also shown in this example:
+Now that you have implemented functions for getting the number of posts and setting the post count, you can implement the logic behind `AppendPost`.:

 ```go
 package keeper